 Many people use the term information technology (IT) broadly, but there is a marked difference between IT and computer science degree programs.
 Both businesses and the general public have benefited greatly from advancements in technology.
-For example, electronic commerce has expanded the market of many businesses, and nanocomputing technology has made it possible for society to conveniently take full size computing and communication devices with them everywhere.
+For example, electronic commerce has expanded the market of many businesses, and nano computing technology has made it possible for society to take full-size computing and communication devices with them everywhere.

 Functions of Information Technologists and Computer Scientists

 The fields of computer science and information technology are closely related, so it’s tempting to use these labels interchangeably.
 If you’re seriously considering going into one of these industries, though, you should be aware of the major differences between them.
 That’s because your decision to pursue a degree in either IT or computer science will not only affect your coursework in college, but also the jobs you’re qualified for after graduation.